brandonthecraig/tax_calculator/README.md

 This code is a simplified implementation of the rules for UK vehicle tax as of 2017 (the full rules can be found here https://www.gov.uk/vehicle-tax-rate-tables)

-## The rules for use in the exercises are summarized below:
+## The rules for use in the exercises are summarized below: yaaaarrrrrr

 ### Story 1